Accreditation Against Limited Adversarial Noise: Adversarial Accreditation Protocol

 I note that the required (by Algorithm~\ref{ModifiedTrapGenAlg}) single-qubit unitaries, $\mathcal{U}_M$, will exist for any single-qubit measurement and that the outcome of the circuit -- if the single-qubit gates of the circuit are not known, as is the case for Bob as they are redacted for him -- is irretrievable from the measurement outcomes without the key.
 This hiding of the circuit outputs is information-theoretically secure (i.e. has perfect security)~\cite{6769090}, assuming the single-qubit gates are redacted, and comparable to the one-time pads in universal blind quantum computing~\cite{Broadbent_2009}.
 Henceforth, I will denote $P_{\textit{targ}}$ and $P_{\textit{targ}}$, with the changes implemented by Algorithm~\ref{ModifiedTrapGenAlg} to hide their outputs, by $P_{\textit{targ}}'$ and $P_{\textit{targ}}'$ respectively.
 I note that if you have the key, the output of the circuit can be easily recovered by XOR-ing each measurement outcome with the corresponding bit in the key.
+I will additionally use ``outputs" to refer to the results of traps and targets \emph{after} the key has been used to undo the effect of hiding the outputs from Bob.